 The remainder of the paper is structured as follows: Section II gives a short overview of the state of the art and detail some difference of our approach.
 Section III introduces the proposed strategy for measuring the QoS, first in an informal way, afterwards formalized by introducing a mathematical model.
 Different metrics are defined and used in order to be able to establish objective criteria which characterize the quality of the services and the performance of a data center.
-Section IV introduces the formal queuing model, makes the connection to the models used in practice, and discusses modalities to improve the performance of a data center by using the operation curve.
+Section IV introduces the formal queueing model, makes the connection to the models used in practice, and discusses modalities to improve the performance of a data center by using the operation curve.
 In order to be able to balance the performance of the services of different departments of a data center, a formula to calculate the flow factor of the data center out of the flow factor of each department, is established.
-Section V gives some details of a use case and finally, Section VI concludes this paper and sketches the future work.
+Section V covers additional strategies to improve the QoS of a data center as the Continuous Change Strategy (CCS) and the Customer Dissatisfaction (CD) concept.
+Section VI gives some details of a use case and finally, Section VII concludes this paper and sketches the future work.